 “To avoid an arbitrary discretion in the courts, it is indispensable that they should be bound down by strict rules and precedents,” Hamilton argued.
 His concern was not “discretion” per se—he understood it was an inescapable part of the exercise of judgment.
 Hamilton’s concern, rather, was “arbitrary discretion,” discretion that was not subject to and could not be measured against prior law.

 Hamilton believed in the rule of law, of course, but also believed that the more law there was, the more “long and laborious study” it would take to become a lawyer, and therefore the harder it would be to become a good judge.
 Knowledge alone was not enough.
 Hamilton argued that federal judges must “unite the requisite integrity with the requisite knowledge.”
 Because they have discretion in constitutional judgment, judges should possess certain virtues: the intellectual virtues of rigor, precision, and indifference that come from studying the law; and the moral virtues inherent in “integrity,” including faithfulness, honor, and candor.
 Consistent with the political theory that inspired the constitutional framers, Hamilton was arguing that judges should be models of “republican” virtue—highly skilled and thoughtfully disinterested public servants.
-The independence of the federal judiciary depends on people who have been ingrained with certain virtues.

 The US court system at every level is filled with people who embody these virtues.
 Legal education is intellectually demanding.
 One can hope to join the federal bench only after doing well in a good law school and excelling as a practitioner or scholar.
 By the nature of their work, lawyers and judges are accustomed to intellectual debate, complex analysis, and the value of precise, clear, and sincere communication.
 Additionally, one upside of the politicization of the federal courts may be that extreme vetting of judges helps guarantee a high likelihood of personal integrity.